 An Appliances/Dishwasher element must be specified.
 The dishwasher's PlaceSettingCapacity must be provided.
-The efficiency of the dishwasher can either be entered as an EnergyFactor or RatedAnnualkWh.
+The efficiency of the dishwasher can either be entered as a RatedAnnualkWh or an EnergyFactor.

 Refrigerator

 An Appliances/Refrigerator element must be specified.
 The efficiency of the refrigerator must be entered as RatedAnnualkWh.